All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 );

-Be honest about the effort: creating a custom Rive character with 16 visemes is not a 5-minute task.
+Be honest about the effort: authoring a custom Rive character is not a 5-minute task.
 It requires design expertise and familiarity with Rive's state machine system.
 For a complete walkthrough, see the custom brand mascot guide.

 API Reference -- Key Methods and Events

-This avatar SDK for developers exposes five core hooks and four components.
+This avatar SDK for developers exposes a small, focused surface: a provider, an audio-pipeline hook, and a handful of Rive hooks and components.
 No competitor provides this level of detail for 2D avatar SDK API integration.

 Core Components